CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 What does the SSD program cost actually cover?

-The fee of $4,350 for the entire 16-month cycle covers the program expenses (excluding board and lodging) for the two residencies [Opening/Closing] (6 days and 8 days respectively) as well as the tuition fees and materials for all ten online courses and residency classes and regular praxis/practicum sessions.
-The total program cost covers all the course materials (excluding textbooks), online learning tools (excluding software programs), and stipends for our online/residency faculty, mentors, and program staff.
+The total fee of $4,600 for the entire 18-month cycle covers the program expenses as well as the tuition fees and materials for all ten online courses and built-in residency classes.
+The full program cost covers all the course materials (excluding textbooks), online learning tools (excluding software programs), and stipends for our online/residency faculty, mentors, and program staff.

 What is the SSD refund policy?

-The initial deposit is fully refundable if the participant (whether SEB or RA) drops out before the SSD application deadline of July 31, 2024.
-If the participant drops out any time after the deadline is over, $1,000 out of the total monies given up to that point will automatically be forfeited.
-After the Opening Residency, no refund will be given, except for extraordinary circumstances beyond the participant’s control.
-Partial refund may be given at the sole discretion of the program director.
+The initial deposit is fully refundable if the participant (whether SEB or RA) drops out before the SSD application deadline of January 31, 2026.
+If the participant drops out any time past the deadline, $1,000 out of the total monies given up to that point will automatically be forfeited.
+After the Opening Residency, no refund will be given.

 Is there any kind of scholarship available?

-The SSD ultimately hopes to offer scholarship subsidy to deserving participants who demonstrate legitimate financial needs.
-However, as a relatively new start-up, the CQ SSD Asia is not yet in a position to offer such scholarships at this time.
-The best we are able to offer at this point is our no-interest extended/installment payment plan.
+The SSD ultimately hopes to offer scholarship subsidies to deserving participants who demonstrate legitimate financial needs.
+However, as a relatively new start-up, the CQ Asia SSD is not yet in a position to offer such scholarships at this time.
+The best we are able to offer at this point is our no-interest extended/installment payment plan aside from some coaching on certain fundraising strategies worth exploring.